-In our Mate 20 Pro initial review, our reviews editor Mike Lowe calls it the best fingerprint reader of its kind – it’s responsive and accurate.
-One thing that we did notice was that it takes a while to set up the in-display fingerprint reader; that’s because you need to enable it to read your fingerprint thoroughly to improve accuracy.
+In our Mate 20 Pro review, our reviews editor Mike Lowe called it it the best fingerprint reader of its kind – it’s responsive and accurate.
+One thing that we did notice was that it takes a while to set up; that’s because you need to enable it to read your fingerprint thoroughly to improve accuracy.

 We’d previously used the reader on the Porsche Design Mate RS equivalent and our experience with that reader wasn’t that great since it didn’t work for each possible instance.
 That’s not the case with the Mate 20 Pro.

-We've used the OnePlus 6T fingerprint reader and, as with the Huawei version, the setup feels a little involved as you need to enable the sensor to capture a lot of detail.
+The OnePlus 6T fingerprint reader is equally impressive.
+As with the Huawei version, the setup feels a little involved as you need to enable the sensor to capture a lot of detail.
 But once done the experience is beautifully responsive - almost as much as a physical fingerprint reader.

 OnePlus told us: "The particular coloured light chosen has been tested and deemed the best for accuracy and the durability of the tech used has passed 300 thousand taps and has shown no sign of deterioration"